posit-dev/ark/README.md

 This repository contains five individual projects, which are evolving together.

 - **Amalthea**, a Rust framework for building Jupyter and Positron kernels.
 - **ARK**, the Amalthea R Kernel.
-ARK is a native kernel for R built on the Amalthea framework that interacts with the R interpreter in the same way RStudio does (it's a real front end).
+ARK is a native kernel for R built on the Amalthea framework that interacts with the R interpreter in the same way RStudio does (it's a real frontend).
 It also implements the Language Server Protocol, using [tower-lsp](https://github.com/ebkalderon/tower-lsp).
 - **echo**, a toy kernel for a fictional language that can be used to experiment with the kernel framework without the nuisance of getting language bindings working.
 As the name implies, it is a language that just echoes its input back as output.
 - **harp**, safe Rust wrappers for R objects and interfaces.
 - **stdext**, extensions to Rust's standard library for utility use in the other four projects.